 - 1. A degree certificate will be issued by or on behalf of the Board of Examiners as evidence that the degree audit has been completed. - 2.
-The degree certificate for a Master's degree audit will be signed by the chairman of the examination committee on behalf of the Board of Examiners.
+The degree certificate will be signed by one of the members of the Board of Examiners. - 3.
 A supplement in English will be provided when the degree certificate is issued, which will in any event indicate the results achieved.

-Article 34A Special certificate
+Article 34A Special certificate Civil Engineering

-1. Alongside of the statutory degree programme comprising 120 credits it is also possible to do extra components.
-A special certificate may be issued for supplementary components amounting to at least 16 credits provided that the following conditions are met:

-- if the supplementary components followed do, in their entirety, display cohesion and represent sufficient depth and high standards

-- all the components listed in Article 3, subsection 1, clauses b and c of the Master"s Implementation Regulations may comprise part of the special commendation but must at least include 9 credits derived from subject-oriented credits.

-2. Requests for the approval of programmes put forward for a special certificate must be submitted in writing by the student to the Board of Examiners and should be supported by two of the examiners involved in the Civil Engineering programme, one of whom must be a professor.

-3. Subsection 2 similarly applies to requests for amendments to already approved programmes for which a special certificate is requested.

-4. If the components of a programme approved for a special certificate have been successfully completed and the student was entitled to complete those components then a special certificate will be presented by the Board of Examiners.
+- 1. Alongside of the statutory Civil Engineering Master's degree programme comprising 120 credits it is also possible to do extra components.
+A special certificate may be issued for supplementary components amounting to at least 16 credits provided that the following conditions are met: - if the supplementary components followed do, in their entirety, display cohesion and represent sufficient depth and high standards - all the components listed in Article 3, subsection 1, clauses b and c of the Civil Engineering Master's Implementation Regulations may comprise part of the special commendation but must at least include 9 credits derived from subject-oriented credits. - 2.
+Requests for the approval of programmes put forward for a special certificate must be submitted in writing by the student to the Board of Examiners and should be supported by two of the examiners involved in the Civil Engineering programme, one of whom must be a professor. - 3.
+Subsection 2 similarly applies to requests for amendments to already approved programmes for which a special certificate is requested. - 4.
+If the components of a programme approved for a special certificate have been successfully completed and the student was entitled to complete those components then a special certificate will be presented by the Board of Examiners.